sampsyo/home/_drafts/reduction.md

 Because this recipe is so mechanical, there are many good *automated test-case reducer* tools out there that can do it for you.
 Automation is especially important for big programs.
 Manually reducing test cases is still a useful skill: it helps to understand what the automated tools are doing for you, and it might be faster when your test case is already pretty small.
-I'll demonstrate an automated reducer in a follow-on post.
+I'll demonstrate an automated reducer in a follow-up post.

 ## A Demo